Last updated 23rd March, 2025

 Guttering is an assembly of gutter lengths which are thin troughs designed to collect runoff water from the roof and direct it to a downspout which carries water into a drain on the ground.

-Guttering is used to prevent water accumulating on a house's roof which can eventually cause water damage to the house's exterior and interior.
-Guttering is also meant to stop rainwater flooding onto the ground and massively eroding the soil below.
+Guttering is used to prevent water from accumulating on a house's roof which can eventually cause water damage to the house's exterior and interior.
+Guttering is also meant to stop rainwater from flooding onto the ground and massively eroding the soil below.

 The purpose of guttering is to improve a home's water-resistant capacity by preventing possible issues such as leaking and the deterioration of the roof and interior elements of the dwelling.